stes/DeepLabCut/_sources/docs/installation.md

 - http://www.python36.com/install-tensorflow-gpu-windows/

-FFMEG:
+FFMPEG:

-- A few Windows users report needing to install re-install ffmeg (after windows updates) as described here: https://video.stackexchange.com/questions/20495/how-do-i-set-up-and-use-ffmpeg-in-windows (A potential error could occur when making new videos).
+- A few Windows users report needing to install re-install ffmpeg (after windows updates) as described here: https://video.stackexchange.com/questions/20495/how-do-i-set-up-and-use-ffmpeg-in-windows (A potential error could occur when making new videos).
 On Ubuntu, the command is: `sudo apt install ffmpeg`

 DEEPLABCUT:

 - if you git clone or download this folder, and are inside of it then ``import deeplabcut`` will import the package from there rather than from the latest on PyPi!

+(system-wide-considerations-during-install)=
 ## System-wide considerations:

 If you perform the system-wide installation, and the computer has other Python packages or TensorFlow versions installed that conflict, this will overwrite them.
 If you have a dedicated machine for DeepLabCut, this is fine.
 If there are other applications that require different versions of libraries, then one would potentially break those applications.
 The solution to this problem is to create a virtual environment, a self-contained directory that contains a Python installation for a particular version of Python, plus additional packages.
 One way to manage virtual environments is to use conda environments (for which you need Anaconda installed).

+(tech-considerations-during-install)=
 ## Technical Considerations:

 - Computer: